hfboyce/tableau_course/lessons/tableau1.md

 Not only do many different occupations use it but companies ranging in size including giants like:

-- Amazon,  Apple, CIBC, Coca-Cola, Lululemon, Lenovo, LinkedIn, Paypal, etc.
+- Amazon,  Apple, CIBC, Coca-Cola, Lululemon, Lenovo, LinkedIn, PayPal, etc.

 <img src="imgs/brands.png"  width = "100%" alt="404 image" />